-- C. Recycled water produced from the SRTTP shall comply with the following additional requirements. - 1.
-The chlorine disinfection process must provide a chlorine contact time (or CT)3 value of not less than 450 milligram-minutes per liter at all times with a modal contact time of at least 90 minutes, based on peak dry weather design flow. - 2.
-The median density of total coliform bacteria measured in the disinfected recycled water effluent from the Facility shall not exceed a Most Probable Number (MPN) of 2.2 organisms per 100 milliliters, utilizing the bacteriological results of the last seven days for which analyses have been completed; and the number of total coliform bacteria shall not exceed a MPN of 23 organisms per 100 milliliters in more than one sample in any 30-day period.
-No sample shall exceed an MPN of 240 total coliform bacteria per 100 milliliters. - Turbidity measurement of the recycled water effluent from the SRTTP shall not exceed a daily average value of 2 Nephelometric Turbidity Units (NTU), shall not exceed 5 NTU more than 5 percent of the time during a 24-hour period, and shall not exceed 10 NTU at any time. - 4.
-Alternative disinfection processes may be used, that, when combined with the filtration process, have been demonstrated to reduce the concentration of plaque- forming units of F-specific bacteriophage MS2, or polio virus, per unit volume of water in the wastewater to one hundred thousandths (1/100,000) of the initial concentration in the filter influent throughout the range of qualities of wastewater that will occur during the recycling process.
-A virus that is at least as resistant to disinfection as polio virus may be used for purposes of the demonstration.
+- D. Recycled water produced from the Facility shall comply with the following additional requirements: - 1.
+The chlorine disinfection process must provide a chlorine contact time (CT)2 value of no less than 450 milligram-minutes per liter at all times with a modal contact time of at least 90 minutes, based on peak dry weather design flow. - 2.
+The median density of total coliform bacteria measured in the disinfected recycled water effluent from the Facility shall not exceed a Most Probable Number (MPN) of 2.2 organisms per 100 milliliters, utilizing the bacteriological results of the last seven days for which analyses have been completed; and the number of total coliform bacteria shall not exceed an MPN of 23 organisms per 100 milliliters in more than one sample in any 30-day period.
+No sample shall exceed an MPN of 240 total coliform bacteria per 100 milliliters. - 3.
+Turbidity measurement of the recycled water effluent from the Facility shall not exceed a daily average value of 2 Nephelometric Turbidity Units (NTU), shall not exceed 0.2 NTU more than 5 percent of the time during a 24-hour period, and shall not exceed 0.5 NTU at any time. - 4.
+An alternative disinfection processes may be used if, when combined with the filtration process, the alternative disinfection process demonstrates a reduction of the concentration of plaque-forming units of F-specific bacteriophage MS2, or polio virus, per unit volume of water in the wastewater to one hundred thousandths (1/100,000) of the initial concentration in the filter influent throughout the range of qualities of wastewater that will occur during the recycling process.
+A virus that is at least as resistant to disinfection as the polio virus may be used for purposes of the demonstration.